-Course Progression (24B)
+Course Progression (24B, 24I)

 The MAT curriculum is intended to be completed in a continuous, sequential manner.
 It must be taken as designed by the program and outlined in the MAT curriculum below.
 Students in good standing will be enrolled in courses by the SGPS staff each semester.
 Any need for a student to stop-out of the program will extend the time to completion significantly.
 These scenarios will be managed on an individual bases by the Program Director and School of Graduate and Professional Studies.
 A student who fails to obtain the minimum grade of "C" in a course must retake the course prior to graduating from the program and potentially prior to progressing to further coursework.
 Students may follow the catalog for the year in which they started the program, or any subsequent catalog while enrolled in the program.
+During the course of the clinical experience assignment, the student's progress and competence will be monitored by the program CEC and PD.
+The CEC or PD will have regular communication with the preceptors at each site where a student is assigned in order to discuss the student's progress toward clinical competence in psychomotor and affective skills.
+The student must demonstrate appropriate levels of clinical competence to progress to the subsequent clinical experience.
+A student who is not demonstrating clinical competence at the level expected and developed in the Clinical Experience Course will be required to complete a remediation plan prior to enrollment in subsequent clinical experience courses.